 - Don’t use too many or complicated values to measure campaign performance

-- For apples to apples comparison measure all channels the same using ROAS
+- Measure all channels equally using the same using ROAS

-- Majority of large online companies offer an affiliate program, i.e., Amazon and Expedia
+- Majority of the predominate online companies offer an affiliate program, i.e., Amazon and Expedia

 - Online websites or partners who earn commissions referring traffic to Advertisers, i.e., Ebates and RetailMeNot,